alfa98516/PA5_BLACKJACK/README.md

 ## Compiling the program.
 There are several steps to compiling, first step is compiling the bootstrap script (initializes FreeType): <br>
 All of these are done in a bash or bash-like terminal.
-1. Compiling the bootstrap script:
+1. Compiling the bootstrap script: <br>
-Type this into your terminal and run:
+Type this into your terminal and run: <br>
 Make sure you are in the top directory when running these.
 ```bash
 gcc bootstrap_libs.c -o bootstrap